Upcoming closure dates

 The Balfour Library is located on the first floor of the Pitt Rivers Museum.
 Please press the bell for admittance if you do not have card access.

-Vacation: by appointment with Librarian
+Vacation: By appointment only with Librarian.

 Registering and borrowing